CBPher24/Where_has_bigfoot_been/README.md

 The project runs using a Python "Flak" App, including JavaScript, HTML, and CSS

-Powered by a dataset with over 3,500 records
+Powered by a dataset with over 3,500 records, using a Mongo Database.

-Using a Mongo Database

 Our chosen track: A Combination of Webscraping and Leaflet